\'Etale cohomology of rank one $\ell$-adic local systems in positive characteristic: Tate algebras

-The basic idea of the proof is simple: choose $g_\circ\in I$ with $g_\circ(0)=1$ and successively apply linear expressions in $\sigma$ to $g_\circ$ in order to kill the coefficients of degree $>0$ without changing the constant coefficient $1$.
+\begin{proof} As $I$ does not lie in $M$, there is a $g_\circ\in I$ with $g_\circ(0)=1$, which we fix for the rest of the proof.
+The basic idea of the proof is simple: successively apply linear expressions in $\sigma$ to $g_\circ$ in order to kill the coefficients of degree $>0$ without changing the constant coefficient $1$.
 The problem is to make such a sequence of elements of $I$ converge.